Convert Figma logo to code with AI

 Translation (i18n) setup

 For translation, the project uses next-intl combined with Crowdin.
 As a developer, you only need to take care of the English (or another default language) version.
-Other languages are automatically generated and handled by Crowdin.
+Translations for other languages are automatically generated and handled by Crowdin.
 You can use Crowdin to collaborate with your translation team or translate the messages yourself with the help of machine translation.

 To set up translation (i18n), create an account at Crowdin.com and create a new project.
-In the newly created project, you will able to find the project ID.
-You'll also require to create a new Personal Access Tokens by going to Account Settings > API.
-Then, in your GitHub Actions, you need to define the following environment variables CROWDIN_PROJECT_ID and CROWDIN_PERSONAL_TOKEN.
+In the newly created project, you will be able to find the project ID.
+You will also need to create a new Personal Access Token by going to Account Settings > API.
+Then, in your GitHub Actions, you need to define the following environment variables: CROWDIN_PROJECT_ID and CROWDIN_PERSONAL_TOKEN.

 Project structure